JMcbeath1966/Simply-Weather/readme.md

 1. - Firstly, I wanted to produce a project using my own code to the largest possible extent and not to copy code from external sources unless absolutely needed.
 2. - Secondly, A project with simpler code would also require less testing, and due a restricted time line (two weeks to produce the whole project) I did not have the time required to produce automated testing.

 I fully understand that, in a real development environment, automated testing is an essential element to testing and I would definitely use JEST had time allowed.
 I will ensure my following projects have automated testing included as appropriate to the project.
+Automated testing is efficient, faster, and more accurate than manual testing, and it's ideal for testing complex applications.
+Automated testing is also repeatable, meaning that the same tests can be run multiple times to ensure that the code is working as intended.

-COMPARISON BETWEEN MANUAL AND AUTOMATED TESTING
+Manual testing requires a lot of effort and time, and it's prone to human errors.
+However, manual testing is flexible and allows testers to identify issues that might be missed by automated testing.
+I understand manual testing can lead to high error rates, but for the reasons I have already stated in this section I think that manual testing is the right solution within the context of my abiities as a coder, the project simplicity and the constraints of timescales for the project to be completed

- - ES Lint Results
+ - JSLint Testing and Results

 The approach adopted was to identify any critical errors in code and correct them one by one.
  - There was only one error which was the baseurl code was mistakenly entered as just base.
 I corrected this during production and committed the change with comments supporting the correction.